Winsley: Governance

 The civil parish elects a parish council.
 It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.
+The parish is part of the Winsley & Westwood electoral division, which elects one member of Wiltshire Council; the division also covers Wingfield, Westwood, Limpley Stoke, Monkton Farleigh and South Wraxall parishes.

+For Westminster elections, the parish is within the Melksham and Devizes constituency.

 Winsley formed part of the ancient hundred of Bradford, which was divided into civil parishes in 1894.

-The parish falls in the 'Winsley and Westwood' electoral ward, which stretches south through Lower Westwood to Wingfield.
-The ward population taken at the 2011 census was 3,944.

 Amenities

-On the Tyning Estate, built in the 1960s, a local shop with Post Office and a GP practice with a dispensary are next to the Church of England primary school.
+On the Tyning Estate, built in the 1960s, a GP practice with a dispensary are next to the Church of England primary school.

 In the old village with its manor house and many 17th-century houses and artisans' cottages, the village hall, St Nicholas' parish church, a Methodist church (built 1902) and a bowls club, are around the village pub.
 Winsley Cricket Club is next to the Manor House grounds overlooking the Avon Valley, while Bradford on Avon Rugby Football Club is northeast of the village.
 There is a farm shop and café at Hartley Farm, north of the village.